tempelaar-team/qclab-dev/docs/user_guide/algorithm_dev.rst

     MeanField.output_recipe.append(update_response_function)

-Finally we can add the relevant variable name to the output_variables list.
+Finally we can add the relevant variable name to the gather_variables list.

 .. code-block:: python

-    MeanField.output_variables.append('response_function')
+    MeanField.gather_variables.append('response_function')

 We can then run a simulation and calculate the corresponding spectral function,